JavanPoirier/AudioMixer/README.md

 		You can have multiple static applications, just not the same application.
 This is a limitation of how the code was written.
 		This shouldn't be an issue for most, let me know if it is.

+	- A single process with multiple audio steams are conglomerated.
+		This is due to the fact there is no way to discriminate between them during the applications lifecycle.

 ### Known Issues
 	- Application's not showing/disapearing when launched/closed.
 		While testing I noticed this occuring with some apps, notably Spotify.
 Some apps will only notify the OS